cartesi/docs/cartesi-rollups/api/backend/reports.md

 Unlike notices, reports lack any association with proof and are therefore unsuitable for facilitating trustless interactions, such as on-chain processing or convincing independent third parties of dApp outcomes.

 Consider a scenario within a financial dApp where users conduct transactions.
 In the event of a processing error, such as a failed transaction or insufficient funds, the dApp may generate a report detailing the encountered issue.
-This report, encapsulating relevant diagnostic data, aids developers in identifying and resolving underlying issues promptly.
+This report, encapsulating relevant diagnostic data, aids developers in identifying and resolving underlying problems promptly.

 Here is how you can write your application to send reports to the rollup server:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';